cuthbertLab/music21/buildDoc/rst/overviewStreams.rst

 Visualizing Streams in Plots
 ---------------------------------------------

 While the :meth:`~music21.stream.Stream.show` method provides a valuable view of a Stream, a visual plot a Stream's elements is very useful.
 Sometimes called a piano roll, we might graph the pitch of a Note over its position in a Measure (or offset if no Measures are defined).
 The :meth:`~music21.stream.Stream.plot` method permits us to create a plot of any Stream or Stream subclass.
 There are a large variety of plots: see :ref:`moduleGraph` for a complete list.
 There are a number of ways to get the desired plot; one, as demonstrated below, is to provide the name of the plot as a string.
-We can also add a keyward argument for the title of the plot (and configure many other feautures).
+We can also add a keyword argument for the title of the plot (and configure many other features).

 >>> sBach.getElementById('Soprano').plot('PlotHorizontalBarPitchSpaceOffset', title='Soprano')